Update: The iOS 11 release date is here, at least if you're a someone willing to download the second public beta on your iPhone and iPad.

 What is Apple ARKit on iOS 11 exactly?
 Developers will be able to place virtual objects into the real world using your iPhone or iPad and its camera.

 It's like a really advanced version of Pokemon Go, but with many more possibilities.

 In fact, Pokemon was one of several AR demos Apple showed off.
-But we were even more impressed with what Peter Jackson's studio Wingut AR demoed.
+But we were even more impressed with what Peter Jackson's studio Wingnut AR demoed.

-Its complex AR showcase involved a battle between an outpost and spaceships, and it all happen on an otherwise peaceful, empty living room table.
+Its complex AR showcase involved a battle between an outpost and spaceships, and it all happens on an otherwise peaceful, empty living room table.

 Speaking of tablets, Ikea is reportedly a launch partner for the iOS 11 AR feature, letting you place imaginary furniture in rooms down to the millimeter.

-Apple just created a new playground for million of existing devices and put the Microsoft Hololens and Google Tango on notice.
+Apple just created a new playground for millions of existing devices and put the Microsoft Hololens and Google Tango on notice.

 iOS 11 puts Apple Pencil to the test

 Apple Pencil is a great little tool for the iPad Pro series, but our one complaint in our iPad Pro 9.7 review was that you can't use it everywhere you'd like to in apps.